Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization

+For any positive integer $m$, any vector $\bv \in \R^m$, and any $I \subseteq \{1,\dots,m\}$, $\bv_I$ denotes the sub-vector in $\R^{|I|}$ that contains the coordinates of $\bv$ indexed by $I$.
+We use $\|\cdot\|$ to denote the Euclidean norm, and when given a symmetric positive semidefinite matrix $A$, we denote the seminorm induced by it as

-The following problem setting is considered in this work. \begin{itemize} \item We consider the setting that the training instances are distributed across $K$ machines, where the instances on machine $k$ are $\{X_i \}_{i \in J_k}$.
+\paragraph{Assumptions} We consider the following setting in this paper.
+First, we assume the training instances are distributed across $K$ machines, where the instances on machine $k$ are $\{X_i \}_{i \in J_k}$.
 In our setting, $J_k$ are disjoint index sets such that

-\item Without loss of generality, we assume that there is a sequence of non-decreasing non-negative integers
+Without loss of generality, we assume that there is a sequence of non-decreasing non-negative integers

 such that